UU-ER/AdOpT-NET0/docs/source/workflow/DefineModelConfiguration.rst

    "optimization", "objective", "String specifying the objective/type of optimization.", "'costs', 'emissions_pos', 'emissions_net', 'emissions_minC', 'costs_emissionlimit', 'pareto'", "costs"
    "optimization", "monte_carlo.N", "Number of Monte Carlo simulations (0 = off).", "", 0
    "optimization", "monte_carlo.type", "Type of Monte Carlo simulation.
 For type 1 the user defines the standard deviation and the components to vary.
-For type 2 the user provides a csv file with the parameters and their min, max and reference values. ", "1, 2", 1
+For type 2 the user provides a csv file with the parameters and their min, max and reference values. ", "normal_dis, uniform_dis_from_file", normal_dis
    "optimization", "monte_carlo.sd", "Value defining the range in which variables are varied in Monte Carlo simulations (defined as the standard deviation of the original value).", "", 0.2
    "optimization", "monte_carlo.on_what", "List: Defines component to vary.", "'Technologies', 'Networks', 'Import', 'Export'", "Technologies"
    "optimization", "monte_carlo.csv_path", "Path to the CSV file containing the optimization parameters.", "", None